medhruv600/HAZESOFT-T1/README.md

 FROM alpine:latest
 -This line sets the latest version of Alpine Linux as the base image.

-RUN apk add nginx
+RUN apk update && apk add nginx git
--This line uses the package manager apk to install the Nginx web server in the Alpine Linux environment.
+-This command updates the package index of the Alpine Linux package manager and installs two packages, nginx and git, in the Alpine Linux Environment.

-RUN apk add git
--Does same, instead nginx, it install Git which is required later in the Dockerfile to clone a Git repository.
+RUN rm /etc/nginx/nginx.conf
+-Removes the default nginx configuration file which is located at the mentioned path.

 RUN git clone https://github.com/veekrum/task.git /tmp/task
 -This line clones a Git repository (https://github.com/veekrum/task.git) into the /tmp/task directory inside the Docker image which will be used later.

+RUN mv /tmp/task /var/www/html
+-This command is used to move the contents of the /tmp/task directory to the /var/www/html directory within the Docker image during the image-building process.

 COPY nginx.conf /etc/nginx/nginx.conf
 -This line copies a custom Nginx configuration file (nginx.conf) from the local build context to the /etc/nginx/nginx.conf path inside the Docker image.
 This allows you to customize the Nginx configuration.

-RUN cp -r /tmp/task/site/. /usr/share/nginx/html
--This line copies the contents of the /tmp/task/site/ directory into the Nginx web server's default root directory, which is /usr/share/nginx/html.

 EXPOSE 9000
 -This line informs Docker that the container will listen on port 9000 at runtime.